alkurop/Android-Lazy-Load-RecyclerView/README.md

 # Android-Lazy-Load-RecyclerView

-A simple library, that helps master load more feature with RecyclerView Written in kotlin, supported by java
+A simple library, that helps master load more feature with RecyclerView.

+Written in kotlin, supported by java

-Available through **jcenter()** repo
+Available through   **jcenter**
 ```
 compile "com.github.alkurop:updatinglist:0.2.5"
 ```